Sand casting: History

 In 1206, Ismail al-Jazari first described the casting of metals in closed mold boxes with sand.

-Sand casting molding method was recorded by Vannoccio Biringuccio in his book published around 1540.
+Around 1540, sand casting molding method was recorded by Vannoccio Biringuccio in his book.

+Between 1702-1707, Abraham Darby I, with John Thomas, improved the technique, using a combination of Green sand, with a casting box, to mass produce thin-walled cookware, being awarded a patent for the improvement.

 In 1924, the Ford Motor Company set a record by producing 1 million cars, in the process consuming one-third of the total casting production in the U.S. As the automobile industry grew the need for increased casting efficiency grew.
 The increasing demand for castings in the growing car and machine building industry during and after World War I and World War II, stimulated new inventions in mechanization and later automation of the sand casting process technology.